 Why Runners Need a Strong Core

-“Good core stability is not just about how strong your abs look,” says Tara Gibson, D.P.T., certified Pilates instructor and director of Pilates at Elite Health Services in Old Greenwich, Connecticut.
-Rather, good core stability is about how efficiently you’re able to breathe through your diaphragm while controlling your pelvis, which is central to your ability to run faster and longer.
+"Good core stability is not just about how strong your abs look," says physical therapist Tara Gibson, DPT, certified Pilates instructor and director of Pilates at Elite Health Services in Old Greenwich, Connecticut.
+Rather, good core stability is about how efficiently you're able to breathe through your diaphragm while controlling your pelvis, which is central to your ability to run faster and longer.

-To demonstrate the importance of having strong deep core muscles, researchers from Ohio State University30692-9/fulltext?code=bm-site) created simulations of running at increasing levels of deep core muscle weakness.
-They found that weakness in the deep spinal erectors (a grouping of muscles and tendons along the spine that twist and straighten the torso) led to
+To demonstrate the importance of having strong deep core muscles, researchers from Ohio State University created simulations of running at increasing levels of deep core muscle weakness.
+They found that weakness in the deep spinal erectors (a grouping of muscles and tendons along the spine that twist and straighten the torso) led to up to a 45 percent increase in muscle force compensation, according to their small study, publish in January 2018 in the Journal of Biomechanics.

 This suggests that deep core muscles may contribute most to running motion and stability.
 Plus, if your deep core muscles (especially the spinal erectors) are weak, your low back will pick up the slack, which can cause lower-back pain over time.